warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 Note that the number of hits for your search is reflected in the karyotype view on top, where every chromosome of a genome is represented as a colorful box and every hit of a query is represented as a tick mark overlaid on its corresponding karyotype.
 Therefore, you will see six tick marks along the karyotype corresponding to the six genes in the “inflorescence development” pathway.

 To follow this exercise, you could click on “delete” for the inflorescence pathway and select “All” the available species in the gene tree, then select the Homology view for the Vitvi05g00130 gene.
-However, to simplify the images, I will redo a new search using “Vitvi05g00130”.
+However, to simplify the images, we will simply redo a new search using “Vitvi05g00130”.

 ![PHYB tree view](images/pangrape6.png "Homology default view")